shakacode/react_on_rails_pro/spec/loadable/README.md

 ## Setup

-Before setup you need to run `yarn` in the root of the directory lib to install react_on_rails_pro-vm-renderer.
+Before setup you need to run `yarn` in the root of the directory lib to install react_on_rails_pro-node-renderer.
 Then go back to `spec/loadable` and continue:

 1. Run these commands.
 Ignore the warning on the db:setup.